 The terms ‘Invoice’ and ‘Bill’ fall under the same category but with a minor difference in their use.
-Specifically talking about an invoice, it shows the due payment for business clients with terms of payment and details of products and services.
-Whereas a bill shows, the payment business needs to pay to their suppliers.
-Both of these terms are common in business transactions but with their respective uses by different parties.
+Explicitly talking about an invoice shows the due payment for business clients with terms of payment and details of products and services.
+Whereas, a bill shows the payment business needs to pay its suppliers.
+Both terms are standard in business transactions but have their respective uses by different parties.

 This article covers:

 - What’s the difference between an invoice and a bill?